Goosebumps #6: Let’s Get Invisible

 By nick-naming Max’s brother Lefty, you knew that his left-handedness was going to become important.
 Which it did.
 It could have been more subtle and didn’t need to rely on othering Noah’s character to the extent that his real name is easily forgotten.
 All that being said, it was a great setup for one of Stine’s best twist endings.
 One could even argue this book is really a metaphor for how our world is made for right-handed people.

 I wish we spent less time seeing how long the kids could stay invisible.
-Then we could have spent more time in the word on the other side of the mirror, or more time with the mirror people who started taking the kids places.
+Then we could have spent more time in the word on the other side of the mirror or more time with the mirror people who started taking the kids places.
 I wanted more time with the reflections strangely interacting with their new world.
 Maybe Lefty could have started insisting they call him Noah.
 Maybe Zack could have been changed earlier and started hanging out with Lefty instead of his best friend Max.
 Maybe they could have started bullying Max and playing on his insecurities in order to get him in front of the mirror again.
 Stine could have really played up one fear that a lot of kids (and adults) struggle with: the fear of missing out.

 The ending was extremely unsettling, and I loved it.
 The idea that your own sibling is an imposter from some other dimension is creepy.
 The idea that the real Max is still trapped inside the mirror with no way to get out is dark as fuck.
 The implications of this ending are heavy, especially compared to the other books in this series so far.
 I might need to do a ranking list of Best Endings once I finally read all of these.

 These are a lot more fun to write up when they’re either bad or really weird.
-Let’s Get Invisible was neither, which makes it a bit tricky to find good gifs and memes to make fun with.
+Let’s Get Invisible was neither, which makes it a bit tricky to find good gifs and memes to make fun of.
 It’s a genuinely creepy entry from a series that is frequently more bizarre and fantastical than it is truly creepy.

 Score Card